awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ec2.md

 Virtual routers route traffic for one or more virtual services within your mesh\.
 For more information, see [Virtual routers](virtual_routers.md) and [Routes](routes.md)\.

 Create the following resources:
 + A virtual router named `serviceB`, since the `serviceB.apps.local` virtual service does not initiate outbound communication with any other service\.
 Remember that the virtual service that you created previously is an abstraction of your actual `serviceb.apps.local` service\.
 The virtual service sends traffic to the virtual router\.
-The virtual router will listen for traffic using the HTTP/2 protocol on port 80\.
+The virtual router listens for traffic using the HTTP/2 protocol on port 80\.
 Other protocols are also supported\.
 + A route named `serviceB`\.
-It will route 100 percent of its traffic to the `serviceB` virtual node\.
-You will change the weight in a later step once you have added the `serviceBv2` virtual node\.
+It routes 100 percent of its traffic to the `serviceB` virtual node\.
+The weight is in a later step once you add the `serviceBv2` virtual node\.
 Though not covered in this guide, you can add additional filter criteria for the route and add a retry policy to cause the Envoy proxy to make multiple attempts to send traffic to a virtual node when it experiences a communication problem\.

 ------
 #### [ AWS Management Console ]